 Shebah appeared: immensely old, chain-smoking, a crimson study of a scarecrow on the move.
 She apprised Catherine quickly, then reached forward and cupped her chin in her hand.

-“Your room’s at the top,” she said at last.
+“Your room’s at the top,” she said.
 Catherine followed Shebah upstairs.
-Odours of musk and jasmine washed behind her, mingling with more earthy smells at every landing.
+Odours of musk and jasmine washed behind her, mingling at every landing with more earthy smells.
 Corridors stretched away, dark tunnels of gloom illuminated by flickering candlelight from half-open doorways.

 The room was in darkness and at points open to the sky.
 Rain drifted against the washbasin, wind tugged at the curtain like the sea on a net.
 At the far end was the bed.
 Shebah lit a candle and turned to leave.
 “You won’t come to harm here,” she repeated.
 “Whatever people know.”

-The house curled up like a cat and slept.
-Catherine knew she was the last person awake yet had a strong feeling she was being watched.
+The house curled up like a snake and slept.
+Catherine knew she was the last person awake yet had a strong feeling of being watched.
 It took ten minutes to tip-toe to the door and peer into the windswept darkness of the top hallway.
 There was nothing to see.
 She turned back towards the guttering candle.
-Floorboards creaked, were answered up and down the building.
+Floorboards creaked; were answered up and down the building.
 She stood still for five minutes, then collapsed on the bed.

 The house was alive.
 She heard the echo of her scream ringing down beam and gutter, across every rat-scuttling threshold.
 Candlelight flickered in the corridor: in the background she had the impression of other objects on the move.
 She found herself at the doorway, then half-way down the stairs.

-The crumbling plaster seemed to drink up reflections like a sponge.
-Below her the house was adrift on a dozen sickly points of light.
+The crumbling plaster soaked up reflections like a sponge.
+Below her, the house was adrift on a dozen sickly points of light.
 People drifted back and forth talking of the scream but in a disjunctive way, as though it had been something collective.
-She tried to catch expressions but each face seemed hooded by a cowl of dark light.
+She tried to catch expressions but each face was hooded by a cowl of dark light.
 Far below, through a great rent in the stairwell, she saw Shebah waving her arms like a priestess.